costin-loredana/lfa-labs/reports/report5.md

 1. **Removing null productions**

-This section is concerned with finding all nullable non-terminals and generating all variations of existing rules with nullable symbols removed.
+The code identifies all non-terminals that can derive ε either directly or indirectly, using a fixed-point loop.
+It then recursively generates all combinations of each production with nullable symbols optionally removed.
+This ensures that the grammar no longer relies on ε-productions while preserving language equivalence.
+The method _add_combinations is used to generate these variations systematically.

 ```python
 nullable = set(k for k, productions in self.grammar.items() if [] in productions)
 ```
-Then, it finds all non-terminals that can directly derive `&epsilon`.
-Checks each production (prod) of non-terminals (k).
-If all symbols in a production are nullable, then k is also nullable.
-The loop continues until no new nullable non-terminals are found (changed = False).
+Then, it extends the nullable set to include non-terminals that indirectly lead to ε.
+It checks whether all symbols in a production are already nullable, in which case the head non-terminal becomes nullable too.
+The loop repeats until no new nullable symbols are found.
+This ensures the grammar accounts for all ε derivations.

 ```python
 while changed:
             changed = False